toonewok/tokyonightwork/README.md

 ## Post Install
-You can use nwg-look/Gtk settings to change the default theme to Tokyonight for apps
+You can use nwg-look/Gtk settings to change the default theme to Tokyonight for apps and change the default font to jetbrainsmono

 In your home directory there is a hidden folder for sqldeveloper (\~/.sqldeveloper)